 - Bring 4 quarts of salted water to a boil and cook the pasta until al dente, as it will finish cooking in (and absorb!) the sauce.
 Reserve 1/2 cup of the pasta water.

 - Heat the butter in a large skillet over medium heat.
 Sweat the onion with a sprinkle of salt until it is tender and translucent but not browned, about 5 minutes.

 - Pour in the vodka and reduce it down until it is almost gone.

 - Add the cream and cook until it just starts to bubble.
 Gently stir in the cooked salmon and warm through.
-Taste and season with salt and pepper.

 - Add the cooked pasta and continue cooking until the sauce begins to thicken, about 2 to 3 minutes.
 If the sauce is too thick, add a little of the pasta water.

-- Garnish with thin lemon slices, fresh dill and more parmesan.
+- Garnish with thin lemon slices, fresh dill and more Parmesan.